|

 It was a terrible loss for his father.
 For all of us.

-mirror of her doubles eyes.
+in the mirror of her doubles eyes.

-you give us a moment?
+Will you give us a moment?

 She knows, said Haldir.

 Eowyn smiled.
-She is a woman.
-Of course she knows.
+She is a woman; of course she knows.

 you?